-Narrative Cost Allocation Plan - Local Program Oversight and Administration counties.
+Narrative Cost Allocation Plan - Local Program Oversight and Administration

+Federal regulations require state departments of transportation to provide the necessary oversight and administration for sub-allocated programs.
+The Missouri Department of Transportation (MoDOT) administers the local public agency (LPA) program for cities and counties.
 A considerable amount of state resources are used to administer the LPA program.
-MoDOT estimates it costs \$3.5 million annually to administer the LPA program.
+MoDOT estimates it costs \$5.8 million annually to administer the LPA program.
 Recent guidance provides recipients of federal funds the ability to use a Narrative Cost Allocation Methodology to seek reimbursement for indirect costs associated with administering the federal-aid program.
 MoDOT will establish a federal project for costs to monitor and oversee the local program and projects administered by local public agencies.